Battle of 73 Easting: Battle of Norfolk

 On 25 February 1991 the 1st Armoured Division smashed into the western flank of the Iraqi 48th Infantry Division which was commanded by Brig.
 General Saheb Mohammed Alaw.
 That night the 48th Infantry Division was destroyed and General Alaw was captured by the British.
 That same night the British cleared two lines of enemy positions during close combat engagements.
 The British also destroyed several Iraqi companies of T-55 tanks.
 That same night other elements of the division were engaging the Iraqi 31st Infantry Division.

 On 26 February 1991 British artillery units unleashed an hour long artillery strike on Iraqi positions.
 It was the greatest British artillery display since World War II.
 That same night the British 7th Brigade fought a night tank battle against an Iraqi tank battalion from the Iraqi 52nd Armored Division.
 After ninety minutes of battle over 50 Iraqi tanks and armored personnel carriers were destroyed.
 That same night the British 4th Brigade destroyed a headquarters and artillery site belonging to the 807th Brigade of the Iraqi 48th Infantry Division.
 British infantry units cleared Iraqi defensive positions which were occupied by the Iraqi 803rd Infantry Brigade.
 After 48 hours of combat, the British 1st Armoured Division assisted in destroying or isolating four Iraqi infantry divisions (the 26th, 48th, 31st, and 25th) and had defeated the Iraqi 52nd Armored Division in several sharp engagements.
 By midnight there was no more organized Iraqi resistance between the 1st Armoured Division and the Persian Gulf.
-On this day, a British Army Challenger 1 scored the longest tank-to-tank 'kill' in military history, when it destroyed an Iraqi T-55 at a range of 4.7 km (2.9 miles) with an APDS round.
+On this day, a British Army Challenger 1 scored the longest tank-to-tank 'kill' in military history, when it destroyed an Iraqi T-55 at a range of 4.7 km (2.9 miles) with an HESH round.